xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 Now we need to set up the same VLAN in UniFi as we did above in the EdgeRouter.

 Go to "Settings -> Networks -> Local Networks".
-You most likely only have one network setup named "LAN" listed here.
+You most likely only have one network named "LAN" listed here.

 1. In the bottom right there is a big blue button "Create New Local Network".
 2. You get an option of standard or advanced.
 Pick advanced, it will be easier, go figure.
 3. Enter the name "Guest"
 4. Go to "Network Purpose" and pick "VLAN only", most of the options will now disappear.
 5. Enter VLAN ID 10
-4. Click "Done".
+6. Click "Done".

 And as before, redo all the steps for the IOT VLAN, using the IOT values for VLAN etc.